rur/treetop/README.markdown

 ## Hierarchical Web Handlers

-Treetop is a tool for constructing HTTP handlers for nested templates.
+Treetop is a tool for creating request handlers for nested templates.

-HTML apps typically have a lot of common structure shared between endpoints.
-Nested templates supported in Go<sup>1</sup> can be used to reduce HTML boilerplate.
-Treetop Views match a function with each template so that many endpoints can be constructed for different page configurations.
+HTML applications typically have a lot of common structure shared between endpoints.
+The Go template library has support for nested templates<sup>1</sup>, this is a powerful tool to help reduce HTML boilerplate.
+Treetop views match a function with each template so that many endpoints can be constructed for different page configurations.

-_Example of a basic hierarchy showing content A and B sharing the same 'base' template_

                   BaseHandler(...)